ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 SUF, and the PUF does not provide additional information to an intruder with access to the SUF.
-We load the required packages to read the data (*foreign* package for *STATA* files) and load the SUF dataset into “file” as illustrated in Example 9.27.
+We load the required packages to read the data (*foreign* package for *STATA* files) and load the SUF dataset into “file” as illustrated in :numref:`code927`.
 We also load the original data file (raw data) as “fileOrig”.
 We need the raw data to undo perturbative methods used in case study 1 (see Step 8) and to compare data utility measures (see Step 5).
 To evaluate the utility loss in the PUF, we have